Antique Books, History

 Prophetologion (Paremijnik)

-The Prophetologion (Slavonic: Paremijnik) is a text that contains the Old Testament Lectionary readings appointed at Vespers and at other services during the Church year.
+The Prophetologion (Slavonic: Paremijnik) is a text that contains the Old Testament Lectionary readings appointed at Vespers and other services during the Church year.

 Lenten Triodion (Postnaya Triod)